SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/scfinder/descriptions/FinDer.rst

 EEW License
 ===========

-The SeisComP EEW modules are free and open source, and the *scfinder* module is part of the SeisComP distribution starting from Jakarta v2020.330.
+The SeisComP EEW modules are free and open source.
 They are distributed under the GNU Affero General Public License (Free Software Foundation, version 3 or later).